Constance Crowninshield Coolidge: Interests

+In 1936 she invited her close friend, Wallis Simpson to Paris, having sympathy of one of her oldest friends during the abdication of Edward VIII.
+Constance was a guest at Wallis Simpson’s wedding, a private ceremony held a year later, on 3 June 1937 at the Château de Candé.

+Constance remained at the center of social events and was friends with Ernest Hemingway and Wallis Simpson.
+In 1938, her father was terminally ill; she returned to California and was with him at the time of his death.
+She returned to France spending Christmas in the company of the Windsor's and accompanied them to Monte Carlo.

 Personal life

-While in Paris studying languages, eighteen year-old Constance met fellow Bostonian Ray Atherton who was studying architecture at the Beaux-Arts de Paris.
+While in Paris studying languages, eighteen-year-old Constance met fellow Bostonian Ray Atherton who was studying architecture at the Beaux-Arts de Paris.
 Atherton asked her father for permission to marry, but Coolidge insisted they wait a year.
 Nevertheless, Atherton persisted and while the Coolidges were touring Germany, he obtained a marriage license and when they returned to Paris, Constance and Ray were married.

-The couple resided initially in Chicago, Illinois before moving to London returning a second time in 1917, when her husband entered the U.S foreign service.
+The couple resided initially in Chicago, Illinois before moving to London returning a second time in 1917, when her husband entered the U.S. foreign service.
 During their marriage, she accompanied her husband to China on a diplomatic posting, where she, a determined gambler, behaved wildly enough to earn herself the nickname "The Queen of Peking".
 Living there during American Prohibition in the early 1920s proved tantalizing for her.
 Constance wore dresses that were flamboyant and she spared little thought of what others might say about her.
 She engaged in extramarital liaisons, which placed a great deal of a strain on their marriage.
 Among her affairs were those with British diplomat Eric Brenan and American expat, Felix Doubleday, the adoptive son of publisher Frank Nelson Doubleday.
 Love letters from both Brenan and Doubleday have been preserved at the Massachusetts Historical Society.
 It was also during this time that she became friends with Wallis Simpson and Katherine and Herman Rogers.
 She had multiple admirers and received regular relationship advice from her relative and financial guardian, Charles Francis Adams III, written on his "Secretary of the US Navy" stationery.

 When Atherton was recalled to the State Department, she remained in China on the plea that her horses needed attention.
 Later, Atherton was assigned to head up the U.S. Embassy in Athens and Constance moved to Paris.
 In Paris, she became intimately involved for a time with fellow Boston Brahmin, hedonistic poet and publisher Harry Crosby, whose wife Caresse Crosby was the first recipient of a patent for the modern bra.
 In 1924, Constance obtained a divorce, reportedly in China, from Atherton who later married Maude Hunnewell, with whom he had two children before his death in 1960.